danielpowney/multi-rating/readme.txt

 * Tweak: Fixed about page CSS and removed Credits tab.
 * Tweak: Removed custom CSS option.
 You should move this to the Customizer.
 * Tweak: Some minor CSS style changes.
 You may need to update your styles.
-* New: Gutenberg support.
-Added 3 blocks for the rating form, rating result and rating reslt list.
-Migrated post meta settings to Gutenberg editor.
+* New: Added 3 Gutenberg blocks for the rating form, rating result and rating reslt list.
+* New: Migrated post meta settings to Gutenberg editor.
 * New: Added JSON-LD AggregateRatings structured data support for supported schema.org item types.
 Removed old microdata format which was previously added in the templates.
 * New: Added support for WooCommerce products AggregateRating structured data
 * New: Added support for Wordpress SEO (Yoast) structured data graph